msymeonides/Migrate3D/README.md

 The mean, median, and standard deviation of all measured values of Instantaneous Velocity and Instantaneous Acceleration for each object.
 Acceleration is also given as Absolute Acceleration, in which we convert all negative values of Acceleration to positive.

 If the Arrest Limit parameter is enabled (i.e. not 0), the values used to calculate these metrics are first filtered down to observations where the displacement exceeds the Arrest Limit.
-Additionally, if an object fails the Minimum Timepoints filter (see above), it will not have any values for these metrics in the Summary Sheet, but will still have its own row with all other summary statistics.
+Additionally, if an object fails the Minimum Timepoints filter (see above), it will not have any values for these metrics in the Summary Sheet, but will still have its own row with all other summary features.

 ### Arrest Coefficient: